alecfcurrie/TerrainEditor/README.md

-# Personal Project: Map Creator
+# Personal Project: Terrain Editor

 This project allows users to open, edit, and save grid-based 2D maps for overhead strategy games.
 I've modded the GameBoy Advance Fire Emblem games before, and the existing tools can be daunting due to their complexity.